FourFourTwo's 50 Biggest Derbies in the World: 20-11

 19. Olympiakos vs Panathinaikos

-The two are Greece’s dominant sides, winning 63 of the 80 national league titles; there have been no other champions since 1994.
-Olympiakos have the upper hand with 43 titles to 20, including 16 of the last 18.
+The two are Greece’s dominant sides, winning 64 of the 82 national league titles; there has been one other champions since 1994 – AEK Athens in 2017/18.
+Olympiakos have the upper hand with 44 titles to 20.
 This inequality doesn’t seem to have had a soothing effect on the derby, which now features no away fans but plenty of riot police, fireworks and quite often tear gas.
 In 2015 an Olympiakos player needed treatment after being struck by a flare; in 2012 the game was abandoned after Panathinaikos fans set fire to the seats and scoreboard (in their own stadium); and in 2007 a fan was stabbed to death before the two sides clashed – at women’s volleyball.
 GP

 18. Flamengo vs Fluminense